Pranshu258/WebDev/Introduction.md

 ![Request Headers in Network Tab](images/headers.png)

 HTTP is simple, HTTP messages can be read and understood by humans.
 This allows easier testing and development.
 We can use http-console package in node to run simple HTTP requests.
+Another tool to test http requests is Postman.
+[Postman](https://chrome.google.com/webstore/detail/postman/fhbjgbiflinjbdggehcddcbncdddomop) is available as a Chrome Desktop App in Chrome Web Store.

 [Install NodeJS](https://nodejs.org/en/download/).
 For Ubuntu following commands will work: